amitpant14/TextProApp/README.md

 # TextProApp

 This project was developed under the Coursera course [Data Structures and Performance](https://www.coursera.org/learn/data-structures-optimizing-performance?specialization=java-object-oriented) by University of California San Diego.
-It is a text editor that provides functionality of flagging misspelled words as well as suggesting possible corrections for such words.
-It also includes Markov text generation and Flesch readability score calculation for a given piece of text.
-All these features are developed in Java using efficient data structures like Binary Search Trees, Tries, Hashsets etc. The front-end was provided by UCSD to demonstrate the implementations.
+It is an advanced text editor that uses a variety of data structures to implement following features:
+* Flesch Index - A score of the readability of input text.
+Higher the score, easier the text is to read.
+* Markov Text Generator - It generates a text with specified number of words bases on a sample text.
+* Spell-checker - It highlights the misspelled words in the input text.
+* Auto-complete - It can be used to give predictions for a word before it is completed.
+* Spelling correction - It provides suggestions to correct the misspelled words.

+The data structures used are:
+* Arrays
+* Linked Lists
+* Binary Search Trees
+* Tries
+* Hash Maps

+The sketch UI code is provided as part of the course.
+The [RichTextFX API](https://github.com/FXMisc/RichTextFX) is used for the implementation of the text area in the application.

 Here is a sample of the editor.